-You may consult with your local Child Protective Services or with staff at the Child Abuse and Neglect Hotline.
+You may consult with the Centralized Intake division, also known as the Child Abuse and Neglect Hotline.

 Be aware how your own biases may affect your decision about whether a particular injury or behavior is reportable.
 For example, will you be more likely to report a suspicious bruise on a child who lives in poverty than on a child from an upstanding family of the community?